brianhill/transient-astronomy/record_of_work-term_4.md

 ### Week 1 (Jan.
 8-14)

-* 2023-01-08 &mdash; Meet to work on PSF photometry routines
+* 2023-01-08 &mdash; Meet to work on getting plate-solving to work
+* 2023-01-10 &mdash; Possible change of gears due to possible clearing between storms: Take data on this ZTF discovery? &mdash; [Alerce](https://alerce.online/object/ZTF23aaaatjn) (host is UGC 3044 in Taurus near the Pleiades and currently Mars as well) &mdash; [TNS](https://www.wis-tns.org/object/2023cf)

 ### Week 2 (Jan 15-21)